UntrustedGuy/Untrusted-Translations-Android/README.md

   - OpenAI API — bring your own key (costs money)
   - Claude API — bring your own key (costs money)
   - Custom API — any OpenAI-compatible endpoint
-- **Sound effects are intentionally ignored.** Nobody wants SFX detected.
+- **Sound effects are intentionally ignored.** Cause I don't want SFX detected.
 - **Everything is editable** — wrong OCR text, bad translation, font, size, rotation, alignment, color, bold, italic, vertical layout.
 - **Move, resize, rotate** each text box directly on the page.
 - **Undo and redo** in the editor.
 - **Autosave** — pick up where you left off, or delete old projects.
 - **Export** keeps the original format: PNG stays PNG, PDF stays PDF, etc.
 - **Home button** in the page viewer to jump back to your project list.
+This will auto save your progess.

 ---

 ## Quick start

-1. Pick the source script, source language, and target language on the import screen.
+1. Pick the source script(This is the lang your source is in.
+This is for OCR.), source language(This is the lang you are translating from.), and target language(The lang you want to translate to.) on the import screen.
 2. Tap the gear icon to choose your OCR and translation engines.
 Download any model packs you want.
 3. Import a file or folder.
 4. The app detects and translates the current page.